Skip to main content

 \end{equation}

-This Henderson-Hasselbalch-like equation shows the pH is determined by the \(K_a/K_2\) ratio. pKa EFFECTIVE = 6.3.
+This Henderson-Hasselbalch-like equation indicates that pH is determined by the \(K_a/K_2\) ratio. pKa EFFECTIVE = 6.3.
 This gives a ratio of \(CO_2/HCO_3^{-}\) of 0.08 = 8/100.
-There is effectively 12-13 x as much HCO3-(aq) as CO2, making the system primed to react with acid produced metabolically.
+There is effectively 12-13 times as much HCO3-(aq) as CO2, making the system primed to react with acid produced metabolically.
 Yet a second conundrum exists.
-The pH of the blood (7.4) is outside of the optimal range for a buffer system (in this case, + 1 pH unit from the pKa, which is 6.3).
-Again, the system is primed to react with acid as it would move the pH close to the optimal buffering pH of 6.3.
+The pH of the blood (7.4) is outside the optimal range for a buffer system (in this case, +1 pH unit from the pKa, which is 6.3).
+Again, the system is primed to react with acid, as this would move the pH closer to the optimal buffering pH of 6.3.
 Other biological systems also must be involved in maintaining pH.

-The respiratory system can quickly adjust pH simply by increasing the exhalation of CO2.
+The respiratory system can quickly adjust pH by increasing CO2 exhalation.
 The kidneys can respond more slowly to remove H3O+ and retain HCO3-.
-The carbonic acid/bicarbonate buffering system can help us understand how shifting equilibria caused by excessive CO2 released from rapid, deep breathing or decreased CO2 release associated with pulmonary disease or shallow rapid breathing can lead to respiratory alkalosis and acidosis, respectively.
+The carbonic acid/bicarbonate buffering system can help us understand how shifting equilibria caused by excessive CO2 released during rapid, deep breathing or decreased CO2 release associated with pulmonary disease or shallow, rapid breathing can lead to respiratory alkalosis and acidosis, respectively.

 • Respiratory alkalosis can be caused by “hyperventilation” or breathing rapidly.
 This can lead to breathing out (removing) too much CO2, shifting the above equilibrium to the left, consuming H3O+, and increasing pH, making the blood more alkaline.
 To increase your CO2 levels, you could breathe into a bag.

 • Respiratory acidosis is caused by increased CO2, which can occur when the lungs aren’t working well and you can’t get rid of the CO2 you produce during respiration.
-Respiratory acidosis can happen with asthma, pneumonia, lung disease, or anything that decreases respiration rate.
+Respiratory acidosis can occur with asthma, pneumonia, lung disease, or any condition that decreases the respiratory rate.

 Inhaling CO2 can lead to panic.
 This makes sense as it would mimic suffocation, which is lethal to humans.
 A suffocation response follows.
 High CO2 would drive the equilibrium to the right, leading to H3O+ production.
-An acid-sensing ion channel-1a (ASIC1a) in the amygdala, a center of emotion regulation in the brain, has been discovered, and it appears to mediate the panic effect.
+An acid-sensing ion channel-1a (ASIC1a) in the amygdala, a center of emotion regulation in the brain, has been identified and appears to mediate panic.
 Panic attacks are sometimes associated with hyperventilation, which leads to alkalosis, not acidosis.
 Less noted is that when some people panic, they take short, shallow breaths (in a way, almost stopping their breath).
-This would lead to a buildup of CO2 since it wouldn’t be released in exhalation.
+This would lead to a buildup of CO2, as it wouldn’t be released during exhalation.
 The acid channel in the amygdala would be activated, and a panic response would ensue.

-Phosphate buffering system: Phosphates, specifically dihydrogen (H2PO4-) and monohydrogen phosphate (HPO42-) are also present in the blood.
+Phosphate buffering system: Phosphates, specifically dihydrogen (H2PO4-) and monohydrogen phosphate (HPO42-), are also present in the blood.
 Given the pKa of HPO42-, why is PO43- not present to any significant degree?
-Since the concentration of phosphates is low in blood, this system is a minor player in blood.
+Since the concentration of phosphates in blood is low, this system plays a minor role in blood.

-Proteins: Proteins are found in all cellular and extracellular fluids and contain weak acids as buffer components.
-Proteins contain two amino acids, aspartic acid and glutamic acid) that contain carboxylic acid side chains.
+Proteins: Proteins are found in all cellular and extracellular fluids and, with their weak acid substituents, act as buffer components.
+Proteins contain two amino acids, aspartic acid and glutamic acid, that contain carboxylic acid side chains.
 Each comprises about 6% of the proteins.
 In blood, hemoglobin is the most abundant protein by far.
 Its role in buffering and in O2 and CO2 will be discussed in a subsequent chapter.

 Making Buffers in the Lab

-When studying biomolecules like proteins and nucleic acids in the lab, the pH of the solution is usually maintained under physiological conditions.
+When studying biomolecules, such as proteins and nucleic acids, in the lab, the pH of the solution is typically maintained under physiological conditions.
 These macromolecules are either dissolved in or diluted into a buffer solution.
 Sometimes, it's essential to study their properties and activities as a function of pH.
 A wide variety of buffer systems have been developed for the lab study of these molecules.
-The dihydrogen (H2PO4-)/monohydrogen phosphate (HPO42-) pair is commonly used as the pKa of H2PO4- is 7.21, which makes it physiologically relevant.
+The dihydrogen phosphate (H2PO4-)/monohydrogen phosphate (HPO42-) pair is commonly used as the pKa of H2PO4- is 7.21, making them physiologically relevant.
 Care must be taken when selecting buffer systems, as some might bind calcium ions.
-The pKa of some weak acids varies significantly with temperature as well.
-Some standard biological buffers are listed below.
+The pKa of some weak acids also varies significantly with temperature.
+The following are some standard biological buffers.

 Buffers